 - Choosing default templates for email marketing and landing pages

-- Create custom fields for your contact records
+- Creating custom fields for your contact records

 This can be a tedious, time-consuming process.
 The good news is it only needs to be done once and is the foundation for future marketing activity.

 3. Import data

 Once your settings are configured, you are ready to import data.
 The data is likely your existing contact list (customers, leads, other vendors, etc).
 This data may come from your former email marketing software, or it may be an early list of subscribers you met at a conference.
 Once your data is formatted with proper fields, use your system’s import tool to populate your first set of contacts.
 You’ll continue to build your contact list using inbound content marketing.

 4. Connect your website

 Your marketing automation system ties closely with your website.
 Remember, the website is where you draw visitors to download content, learn about your product and convert to leads.
 All of the lead collection forms and landing pages on your website will be powered by your marketing automation system.
 With closed-loop marketing, the system also tracks when leads visit certain pages of your website.
 You’ll need to paste a tracking code onto each website page to enable that functionality.

 5. Connect your CRM

 The Customer Relationship Management System (CRM) works closely with the marketing automation system.
-Once MQLs convert to opportunities, they enter the sales pipeline and are worked by sales reps in the CRM.
+Once MQLs convert to opportunities, they enter the sales pipeline and are engaged by sales reps in the CRM.
 All marketing automation systems integrate with popular CRMs.
 Some solutions actually have CRM products built right in, such as Hubspot CRM.
 This integration is critical so you can see a full view of how a contact moves through your funnel from lead > MQL > opportunity > customer.

 6. Create email and landing page templates